First measurement of $b$-jet mass with and without grooming: Results

 \afterpage{

 }

 The soft drop groomed \mjetsd/\pTjet distributions are shown in Fig.~\ref{fig:mjet_gr_WTAcomp} for both inclusive and WTA flavour-tagged \bquark jets, with normalisation set to results without a WTA flavour requirement.
 Comparisons between the ungroomed and groomed results are shown in Figs.~\ref{fig:mjet_grcomp_WTA} and \ref{fig:mjet_grcomp_noWTA} with and without WTA flavour tagging, respectively, with normalisation in both cases set to the ungroomed results.
 The shapes of the groomed distributions are affected by the removal of narrow, low-\mjet jets from the data sample, which are groomed away, pushing the peaks towards higher \mjet/\pTjet.
 The removal of soft, wide-angle radiation from surviving jets simultaneously makes the distributions more strongly peaked and shifted towards lower \mjet/\pTjet.
-The former effect tends to dominate at low \pTjet, while the latter is more significant at higher \pTjet.
-A secondary low-\mjet peak emerges for $\pTjet > 30$\gev from jets groomed near the kinematic threshold of $m_{\Bpm} / \pTjet$.
-This peak has a tail on the left from jets near this kinematic limit, but with higher \pTjet.
+The two-peak structure observed only at high \pTjet in the ungroomed case emerges at a lower threshold of $\pTjet > 20$\gev.
+This may suggest that grooming can be used as a tool to better separate quark-initiated \bquark-jets from gluon-initiated ones.
+Jets groomed near the kinematic threshold of $m_{\Bpm} / \pTjet$ exhibit a large peak, with a tail on the left from the broad \pTjet range.

 Grooming slightly improves agreement between data and \pythia 8, especially in the case of WTA flavour tagging.
 This is expected since soft, wide-angle radiations are generally less well described perturbatively at fixed order than hard, collinear radiation.
 However, significant discrepancy remains in the tails of the distributions, with the data having more high-\mjet contributions than simulation, again pointing to a significant difference in high-virtuality direct versus in-shower \bquark-quark production.